idleberg/Bootstrap-Listr/README.md

 You can configure some of the settings in the header of the script file.
 Currently, these includ the following:

 * Optional columns for size, modified date, permissions (the latter is disabled by default)
+* Document icons (enabled by default)
 * Column sorting (enabled by default)
 * List of ignored files

 ### File name

 If you prefer a different file name for the script, don't forget to add it as new `DirectoryIndex`.
+Please refer to the [Apache documation](http://httpd.apache.org/docs/2.2/mod/mod_dir.html) for details.

 ### Theming

-Should you decide to use [Bootswatch](http://bootswatch.com/) themes, please note that these do not include the [glyphicons](http://getbootstrap.com/components/#glyphicons) used in the script.
+Should you decide to use [Bootswatch](http://bootswatch.com/) (or any other) themes, please note that some of these do not include the [glyphicons](http://getbootstrap.com/components/#glyphicons) used in the script.
+You can disable glyphicons in the script header.

 ## Credits